gggeek/phpxmlrpc-jsonrpc/README.md

 Originally bundled as part of the [phpxmlrpc/extras](https://github.com/gggeek/phpxmlrpc-extras) package.

-It supports both version 2.0 and 1.0 of the JSON-RPC protocol - but neither is in 100% complete status at the moment.
+It supports both version 2.0 and 1.0 of the JSON-RPC protocol.

-Features still to be implemented are: multicall, and socket communications (both the provided Client and Server classes only work over HTTP).
+Features still to be implemented are: socket communications (both the provided Client and Server classes only work over HTTP).
 For json-rpc 1.0 support for `__jsonclass__` is also missing.

 Requirements and Installation